 DOCKER_API_VERSION=1.41Then run:

-docker-compose --env-file .env up -dWhen connecting to remote Docker hosts with older versions:
+docker-compose --env-file .env up -dWhen connecting to remote Docker hosts running older versions:

 Using DOCKER_HOST with API version: